voiio/voiio.github.io/team_structure.md

 They are responsible for the project's outcome.
 They gather requirements, define solution, and coordinate the team.
 The team usually consists of other engineers.

-They product manager must frequently update and align the project with relevant stakeholders.
+The product manager must frequently update and align the project with relevant stakeholders.

 As a first step, the project lead collects acceptance criteria from the department heads.
 Based on those, the project leads define the project outcome and the deliverable